1. Ada

 What is hemophilia?

-Hemophilia is a hereditary genetic bleeding disorder which causes blood clotting problems due to a lack in the proteins needed for normal blood clotting to take place.
+Hemophilia is a hereditary genetic bleeding disorder that causes blood clotting problems due to a lack of the proteins needed for normal blood clotting to take place.
 This causes people with hemophilia to bleed more than other people, for example, after injuries or surgeries.
-This condition is passed on the X chromosome, and for this reason, affects males more commonly than females.
-Diagnosis is made based on the symptoms, whether a family member is known to have hemophilia and by testing the clotting function of the blood.
+This condition is passed on the X chromosome, and for this reason, it affects males more commonly than females.
+Diagnosis is made based on the symptoms, whether a family member is known to have hemophilia, and by testing the clotting function of the blood.
 Preventing injuries and taking extra clotting proteins are two ways to prevent the complications of this condition.
 With good management, the outlook for people with hemophilia is good, although it depends on the severity of the clotting factor deficiency.

-Hemophilia is an inherited bleeding disorder caused by mutation in a gene.
-The blood clotting problems occur because people with hemophilia have a lack of the proteins needed for normal blood clotting to take place.
-There are two types of hemophilia, type A (the more severe and common type) and type B (also known as Christmas disease).
 In mild hemophilia, a person’s blood has some ability to clot, but in people with the severe type, the blood may have very few or no clotting proteins at all.
-Because it is a genetic disorder, hemophilia tends to run in families, however, around one third of people diagnosed are the first person in their family to have hemophilia.
+Because it is a genetic disorder, hemophilia tends to run in families; however, around one-third of people diagnosed are the first person in their family to have hemophilia.
 These people can pass the gene to their children.
-This gene is on the X chromosome and therefore, because they only have one, males are more likely to have hemophilia than females.
+This gene is on the X chromosome, and therefore, because they only have one, males are more likely to have hemophilia than females.

 People with hemophilia tend to bruise or bleed excessively after small incidents or procedures.
-They may have a tendency to bruise, or to have severe episodes of nose bleeding, gum bleeding or even bleeding into joints.
+They may have a tendency to bruise or to have severe episodes of nose bleeding, gum bleeding, or even bleeding into joints.
 Women with hemophilia may have heavy periods.
 People with hemophilia are also at increased risk of bleeding in the bowel, which may cause red or black bowel movements.

 The diagnosis is based on the symptoms of the affected person, whether any other people in the family are known to have hemophilia, physical examination and tests for the ability of the blood to clot.
 Blood tests may reveal that the blood takes longer than usual to clot, and low levels or an absence of some of the proteins needed for normal blood clotting.